Krasnomakov-Bureau-Info/literature/README.md

-Hello, my name is Artur Krasnomakov.
+Hello, my name is Artur Kraskov.
+My pen name is Krasnomakov.
 I am a programmer and a writer.
-I have other roles and hobbies, but these are two main.
+I have other roles and hobbies, but these two are main.

 I speak Russian, English and want to learn Dutch.
+I used to teach English.

 My attempts to become a writer span since my early childhood.
-I really like to do it.
+Writing is something I really like to do.

 In order to motivate myself to learn Dutch more I decided to translate and publish my works.

 This repo is my writing lab and my dojo for exercising with different languages.

-Hope you will like my art work.
-Enjoy.

 ----